 Eliminating credit card debt

-For many, however, climbing out of credit card debt can take years, and it’s easy to get discouraged.
+For many, however, climbing out of credit card debt can take years.
+It’s easy to get discouraged.
 So let’s take it one month at a time.
 Our goal is simply to have less credit card debt next month than we do right now.
 Here are some steps to take to help you reach this one-month goal:

 - Put the cards away: If you are having a hard time keeping the credit cards in your wallet, take them out and leave them at home.
 If you don’t have the card with you, you can’t use it.
 However you do it, avoid more credit card debt at all costs.